JSS RPC Reference

 Form-based RPC

-CompleteFTP also supports form-based RPC via standard HTTP GET and POST.
+CompleteFTP also supports form-based RPC.
+A function call must use HTTP POST.
 If an element named method is included in the form then the Javascript function with that name will be called.
 The arguments in the call will match the elements in the form - in the same order.
 Thus the hello() function in the Introduction to JSS may be called by HTTP-POST using the following HTML:

 <html>